isovector/draconian-results/pho.md

 -   Competitions
 -   Practices

+Adults supervising or assisting with youth sports must be fully vaccinated.

 #### Spectators

 Outdoor sport activities can have 5,000 spectators or 50% seated capacity, whichever is greater.
 For example, if the venue has a normal seated capacity of 30,000 people, 15,000 spectators can attend.

-Indoor sport activities can have 50 spectators or 50% seated capacity, whichever is greater.
-For example, if the venue has a normal seated capacity of 500 people, 250 spectators can attend.
-Venues can return to full capacity from October 25, unless [additional regional restrictions] are in place.
+Seats must be provided for everyone.

+There are no capacity restrictions on indoor sport activities.
+All spectators must have a seat.
+[Proof of vaccination] is required for all spectators at indoor sporting events.

 #### Travel for sport

 Travel for sport is allowed.
-Non-essential travel to or from the Interior is discouraged unless you are fully vaccinated.

 ------------------------------------------------------------------------

 PHO order on restaurants, pubs and bars
 ------------------------------------------------------------

-This content is a summary of the verbal PHO order on food and liquor serving premises.
+This content is a summary of the [PHO order --- Food and Liquor Serving Premises (PDF,
+402KB)]
+document.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

 Businesses will transition from a COVID-19 Safety Plan to a communicable disease plan.

 ### Restaurants, pubs, bars and nightclubs

 There are no group limits for indoor and outdoor dining.
-The requirement to stay seated will be lifted from October 25, unless [additional regional restrictions] are in place.

 -   Venues can determine their own table limits
 -   No dancing
--   Liquor service hours return to normal
+-   Normal liquor service hours
 -   [Masks are required] when not seated at a table

 ### Casinos